 The best time to plan for retirement is always now.
 As the tax laws are constantly changing, so are the types of funds, annuities and IRAs available.
 Because of the vast options, it is a good idea to consult with a retirement planning attorney to help you sort through those options and determine what is best for you.
-At the Deborah Sexton Law Office, we have the knowledge and experience about state and federal tax law to properly advise you regarding retirement planning in Fayetteville and throughout Arkansas.
+At Sexton Bailey & Associates, PA, we have the knowledge and experience about state and federal tax law to properly advise you regarding retirement planning in Fayetteville and throughout Arkansas.

 There are many retirement options available